 - 4. AI will not replace human operators.

 If it wasn’t made clear in the previous article, the demand for skilled IT staff is expected to far outpace the supply for the next ten years, at least.
 According to an article by Rick’s Cloud, strategic oversight by expert users, preserving valuable human intelligence for less frequent, unpredictable, and high-value activities, is the secret sauce to successful digital transformation.
-Imagine a world where humans and machines work together, with algorithms that augment human capabilities and free humans to focus more meaningful tasks, like innovation.
+Imagine a world where humans and machines work together, with algorithms that augment human capabilities and free humans to focus more on meaningful tasks, like innovation.

 So, what will AIOps be doing that will free us up for all this good stuff?
-AIOps platforms will analyze the big data collected from various IT operations tools and devices and provide full visibility into real-time issues that affect availability or performance of the IT systems.
+AIOps platforms will analyze the big data collected from various IT operations tools and devices and provide full visibility into real-time issues that affect the availability or performance of the IT systems.
 As network infrastructures evolve at a breakneck pace (by humans), it becomes increasingly necessary for successful digital transformation to rely on AIOps.
 This, in turn, allows humans to do what we do best.

 The future of IT isn’t coming, it’s already here, and businesses are either going to adapt or die.
 So, whether you are an IT professional or a CIO, digital transformation is your future—and adopting AIOps sooner rather than later is the right journey to be on.